Shaptic/Cicada/docs/index.rst

 Then, just pass it to the command-line.
-Any communications between the localhost and the peer at ``75.23.66.101:7000`` will be encrypted *if the other peer is also aware of the encryption keys*.
+Any communications between the localhost and the peer at ``75.23.66.101:7000`` will be encrypted *if the other peer is also aware of the encryption keys*:

 .. code-block:: bash